alphin-08/Currency-Explorer/README.md

 Live Demo: https://alphin-08.github.io/Currency-Explorer/
-Current Goal: To make it responsive on all screen sizes and switch out the free exchange api to another more improved one to have more accurate results
+Current Goal: To ensure the site is fully responsive across all screen sizes and replace the free exchange API with a more advanced one for improved accuracy in exchange rates.